Updated in 2023

 How does freeCodeCamp compare to Pathrise?

-freeCodeCamp is a good tool for people who are looking to learn how to code or looking to practice and continue to advance their skills.
-The program is the most helpful for those who might be technically weak and would like to add certificates and projects to their resume to increase their experience.
+freeCodeCamp is a good tool for people who are looking to learn how to code or advance their skills.
+The program is the most helpful for people who might be technically weak and need a certificate to stand out.

-At Pathrise, we are focused on helping our fellows with the entire job search, including resume and portfolio optimization, reverse recruiting, cold emails, behavioral and technical interview prep, and negotiation.
-We recommend that software engineers in the program practice data structures and algorithms as much as possible so they can go into their interviews with confidence, which means that there is a good opportunity for intermediate software engineers to use freeCodeCamp in conjunction with Pathrise.
+At Pathrise, we are focused on helping our fellows with the entire job search.
+This includes resume and portfolio optimization, reverse recruiting, cold emails, behavioral and technical interview prep, and negotiation.
+We recommend that software engineers in the program practice data structures and algorithms as much as possible so they can go into their interviews with confidence.
+That means that there is a good opportunity for intermediate software engineers to use freeCodeCamp in conjunction with Pathrise.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With our tips and guidance, fellows in the program have seen 3x as many responses to their applications and their interview performance scores double.
+Pathrise is an online mentorship program that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With our tips and guidance, fellows in the program have seen 3x as many responses to their applications and their interview scores double.